 Dr. Bahnson served as Chair of the department until September, 2014.

 In July, 2012, the Department of Urology relocated from Cramblett Medical Clinic to the newly remodeled Eye and Ear Institute.

 Dr. Bodo Knudsen has served as the interim chair of the Department of Urology from September 2014 until July 1, 2016.

 In July, 2015, the multidisciplinary GU clinic opened at the first floor clinic of the Brain and Spine Institute.

-July 1, 2016 Dr. Cheryl T. Lee assumes the role of Chair of the Department of Urology as The Dorothy M. Davis Chair in Cancer Research.
+July 1, 2016 Dr. Cheryl T. Lee assumes the role of Professor of the Department of Urology as The Dorothy M. Davis Professor in Cancer Research.